nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 These are commands used on the module layer, when a module has been selected.
 Commands here deal with modifying the data corresponding to the specified module.

+&nbsp;

 ### Listing all module commands : _help_

 Lists out all commands that are available from the module layer.
-Includes format and description for each command.
+Includes the format and description for each command.

 **Format:**<br>
 `help`

+&nbsp;

 ### Closing a module : _close_